Zee responds to Invesco's open letter, issues statement. Highlights here

 "In the meantime, we urge Invesco to stop publishing half truths about the proposed deal in the media and let the Board and the management work towards finalizing this deal," Zee said in a filing.

-Zee has also responded to Invesco's two specific objections in relation to the proposed deal with Sony: On the non-compete fee and increase of promoter group's stake to 20%.
+Zee has also responded to Invesco's two specific objections in relation to the proposed deal with Sony: On the non-compete fee and increase of promoter group's stake to 20% in the merged entity.

 On non-compete fee raised by Invesco, Zee said transfer of 2.11% shares in merged entity to Zee Group will be a secondary transfer and will not be dilutive to any shareholders.